Evaluating Transportation Options

 Transportation Equity is often evaluated in terms of a system’s ability to provide Basic Access to people who are transportation disadvantaged.
 For this reason, analysis of Transportation Options often focuses on improving mobility options for non-drivers.
 It can be quite rational for people to support transportation options that they do not currently use, so they will be available if needed in the future.
 This is called “Option Value.”
 Most people can expect to go through periods in life when their ability to drive is limited by age, physical disability, financial constraints, vehicle failures or disasters, and so they value the availability of non-automotive travel options.

-Transportation Options also include strategies that improve the choices available to motorists, such as Value Pricing, Carsharing, Parking Management, and land use Accessibility factors such as roadway connectivity.
+Transportation Options also include strategies that improve the options available to motorists, such as Value Pricing, Carsharing, Parking Management, and land use Accessibility factors such as roadway connectivity.

 Measuring Transportation